 After careful deliberation, JAA TO follows the univocally recommended public health measures directed by the Dutch Ministry of Health to pause all educational activities and not deliver its training courses at physical location as means of practicing social distancing.
 More globally, JAA TO is closely monitoring the developments around COVID-19 advising all its stakeholders to follow recommendations communicated by the International Civil Aviation Organisation (ICAO) and the World Health Organisation (WHO).
 With the safety and health of its stakeholders in mind, JAA TO is advocating to take proper health measures, follow legitimate information outlets and act socially responsible.

-As per recommendations by the Dutch government, JAA TO headquarters at Schiphol-Rijk are closed.
-The office closure extends until 1 September 2020.
+No. As per recommendations by the Dutch government, JAA TO headquarters at Schiphol-Rijk are closed.
+The office closure extends at least until 08 February 2021.
 During this period, business is operated by staff working remotely and eligible classroom training courses have been moved to virtual delivery mode (more below).

-JAA TO resumes business at their headquarters in principle on Wednesday, 2 September 2020.
+All training in Q1/2021 is virtual-only.
+JAA TO resumes business virtually before opening its headquarters again to the public.
 Closely monitoring the developments of COVID-19 and consulting with responsible local authorities, JAA TO is going to decide to resume classroom training courses in due time.
 Please check the website for updates and schedule regularly.

 All necessary contact information is available via our website.
 For updated information and questions please consult the Q&A, the special COVID-19 Update page, and our Social Media channels.
 JAA TO staff is fully operational working remotely, yet limitations apply to reception desk phone lines and department phone lines.
 Calls are redirected to the respective department, though contact via email is much appreciated.
 JAA TO staff is working diligently to contact you as soon as possible.
 As rule of thumb: for general updates and course schedules follow JAA TO digital channels; for questions regarding training courses and registrations send an email and JAA TO representatives contact you back (phone/mail).

-Classroom training courses scheduled in May and subsequent months are not delivered at the location in Schiphol-Rijk.
+Classroom training courses originally scheduled for Q1/2021 are not delivered at the location in Schiphol-Rijk.
 Instead, eligible courses have been moved to virtual delivery mode (see below).
 Course participants who had already registered for courses during this period will be contacted by Sales Department and Customer Service representatives.
 These courses will also remain open for registration for virtual attendance.

 Eligible courses during this period will be delivered virtually.
 JAA TO is expanding this possibility to a range of courses, providing participants with a flexible alternative to take their training.
 Participants who are registered for these courses will be contacted by Sales Department and Customer Service representatives and informed about the procedures to partake in a virtual training course.

-JAA TO can now offer a wide range of training courses scheduled in the virtual format for May, June and beyond.
-You can register directly via the website / course description.
+JAA TO can now offer a wide range of training courses scheduled in the virtual format.
+You can register directly via the website / course description page.
 Your registrations is automatically processed to the virtual course.
 Please check the website and our social channels regularly as scheduling may change depending on registration volume.
 If you have questions please contact us and JAA TO staff will contact you in timely manner.